Learn about actual and potential costs

 By what methods do you stay informed about ongoing regulatory change?

-How have you adjusted to new regulations in your clients' markets?
+How have you adjusted to new regulations in your clients' industries?
 How have additional compliance costs been handled?

 How has increasing regulation changed your pricing, and how will it do so during the life of the proposed agreement?